MachinisteWeb/node-atlas/README.md

 #### setSessions ####

 To talk about `setSessions` we will explain a complete example.
-We will see how to use `Socket.IO` for asynchronous Client-Server Request, how to connect to a database with `MongoDB` and how to use a database for sessions with `Redis`.
+We will see how to connect to a database with `MongoDB` and how to use a database for sessions with `Redis`.

 This is all files for example: